Rupesh2728/Uber/README.md

 - Finally users can book a ride and confirm the ride with captain using **OTP**

+- Utilized **express-validator middleware** to validate the inputs coming from the client instead of manually defining them

 <h3 align="left">Captain : </h3>

 - Captain can also Signin/Signup giving all the necessary details such as vehicle details, personal information **(**implemented using JWT**)**